Lakeland Linder International Airport: Commercial air service

 With the impending closure of Lodwick Field, National Airlines (1934–1980) moved their Lodestars to Drane Field in 1947; the airline left the airport in 1962.

 During the 1960s and into the early 1970s, prior to airline deregulation, airline service was provided by Allegheny Commuter and the former Sun Airlines.

 Allegheny Commuter arrived in Lakeland on February 22, 1979.
 This was after The Deregulation Act of 1978.
 Chautauqua Airlines of Jamestown, NY provided the service under the Allegheny Commuter affiliation with USAir.
 The service provided 5 roundtrips a day to Orlando (MCO), using 15-passenger Beech 99s.
 Due to low demand, the flights ended September 15, 1980.

-Delta Connection, operated by Comair on behalf of Delta Airlines, briefly provided commuter flights to Orlando from December 15, 1987 through early 1988 using Embraer EMB 110 Bandeirante's.
+Delta Connection, operated by Comair on behalf of Delta Air Lines, briefly provided commuter flights to Orlando from December 15, 1987 through early 1988 using Embraer EMB 110 Bandeirante's.

 From 2006 to 2008 the airport had limited air service under FAR Part 135 (AirTaxi) provided by DayJet utilizing Eclipse 500 very light jet (VLJ) aircraft.
 DayJet also maintained a "DayPort" facility in the airport's main terminal building.
 DayJet ceased operations in September 2008 and subsequently declared bankruptcy.

 Scheduled airline flights returned to the airport in June 2011, when Direct Air flying Boeing 737s began service to Myrtle Beach, SC; Niagara Falls, NY, and Springfield, IL.
 Service ended on March 13, 2012, when Direct Air unexpectedly announced an end to operations.
 Direct Air was then subject to Chapter 7 liquidation on April 12, 2012.

 On July 23, 2020, Amazon Air commenced operations following the opening of a brand new 285,000 square foot cargo processing facility.
 Its flights at Lakeland Linder International are operated by Air Transport International and Sun Country Airlines.